Guide for Finding Author Biographies

 To illustrate what the citations will look like, let's choose the largest set of 39 entries.
 Below is a partial listing of the set of 39 biographical citations.
 As can be seen, the listed items are citations only, and contain no full text.
 However, as is many times the case, the NSU Library owns all of the publications shown in the below partial list.

-While hundreds of resources are covered by the online and print versions of Biography and Genealogy Master Index, Gale's Index does not cover all possible biographical resources.
-Below is a selected list of additional print indexes which may be useful in locating the biographies of historians (especially Americans, Canadians and Britons):
+While hundreds of resources are covered by the Biography and Genealogy Master Index, this database does not cover all possible biographical resources.
+Additional primary indexes include:

 - Current Biography and Current Biography Yearbook (Ref.
 CT 100 .C8)

 - Directory of American Scholars (Ref.
 LA 2311 .C32)

 - Literature Resource Center database

 - Oxford Dictionary of National Biography (Ref.
 DA 28 .O95) 60 volumes

 - Who Was Who (Ref.
 DA 28 .W65) - Primarily covers the U.K.

 - Who's Who (Ref.
 DA 28 .W6) - Primarily covers the U.K.